-WebRTC sessions prefer sending media over UDP and necessitate low latency to conduct real time sessions.
+- WebRTC sessions prefer sending media over UDP and necessitate low latency to conduct real time sessions.
 The bandwidth speed test doesn’t focus on the needs of WebRTC, but rather on the link capacity.
 This test takes place over HTTPS (a TLS connection), sending and receiving a large static file and calculating the time it takes to send it over the wire.

-From the information collected you can deduce the type of connection and its symmetricity.
+- From the information collected you can deduce the type of connection and its symmetricity.
 To that end you would be looking for higher uplink and downlink values and low jitter values.